d12frosted/elpa-mirror/stable-melpa/modus-themes-readme.txt

 The Modus themes conform with the highest standard for color-contrast accessibility between background and foreground values (WCAG AAA).
-This file contains all customization options, helper functions, interactive commands, and face specifications.
+This file contains all customization variables, helper functions, interactive commands, and face specifications.
 Please refer to the official Info manual for further documentation (distributed with the themes, or available at: <https://protesilaos.com/modus-themes>).

-The themes share the following customization options, all of which are disabled by default (nil):
+The themes share the following customization variables, all of which are disabled by default (nil):

     modus-themes-slanted-constructs             (boolean)
     modus-themes-bold-constructs                (boolean)
     modus-themes-variable-pitch-headings        (boolean)
     modus-themes-variable-pitch-ui              (boolean)
+    modus-themes-scale-headings                 (boolean)
+    modus-themes-subtle-line-numbers            (boolean)
+    modus-themes-success-deuteranopia           (boolean)
     modus-themes-no-mixed-fonts                 (boolean)
     modus-themes-headings                       (alist)
-    modus-themes-scale-headings                 (boolean)
     modus-themes-fringes                        (choice)
     modus-themes-lang-checkers                  (choice)
     modus-themes-org-blocks                     (choice)